I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 What I Like About Squarespace

-• I found Squarespace’s templates visually appealing, with plenty of room for customization.
-Its aesthetic designs enable small businesses to establish a professional presence online, impressing customers with a distinct visual style.
+• When I tested out Squarespace’s editor, I found its templates visually appealing, with plenty of room for customization.
+Its aesthetic designs enable small businesses to establish a professional presence online, whether they’re offering services or showcasing a creative portfolio.

 What I Dislike About Squarespace